gfleetwood/pydata/README.md

 ## Intro

 A Python version of the tidyverse's most visible feature of importing multiple libraries all at once.
-It was written and tested in Python 3.5 on Linux, but I don't think there would be issues in other versionsand systems.
+It was written and tested in Python 3.5 on Linux, but I don't think there would be issues in other versions and systems.

+## Installation

+Installation of this package is only through this repo for now.
+Clone it and run `python setup.py install` to install the package on your system.

 ## Usage